Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Related Works

 \emph{Data collaboration} (DC) offers a complementary PPML design point: instead of iteratively sharing model updates, each party shares \emph{one-shot intermediate representations} obtained by applying a private (secret) transform to its data (and to a shared anchor), after which an analyst aligns representations into a common space for downstream learning \cite{FL1, DC-DP}.
 This yields a different theoretical separation from FL/DP: \begin{itemize} \item \textbf{Optimization object:} FL performs distributed optimization of model parameters via iterative aggregation \cite{FL1}, whereas DC centralizes \emph{aligned representations} and can then train arbitrary downstream models in that shared space \cite{DCframework1}. \item \textbf{Communication pattern:} FL typically requires many bidirectional rounds until convergence; DC uses a single uplink of representations (plus a one-time anchor broadcast), which can be advantageous in cross-silo settings with large models \cite{FL1, DCframework1}. \item \textbf{Privacy semantics:} DP provides a formal indistinguishability guarantee via noise \cite{DP}, while DC primarily relies on secrecy of the local transform (often analyzed under semi-honest assumptions) rather than an $(\varepsilon,\delta)$ guarantee \cite{DCprivacy}. \end{itemize}

-Our proposed ODC remains within the DC family, retaining DC's one-shot protocol, while constraining alignment to orthogonal transformations, which preserves geometric structure and simplifies the alignment process analytically.
+Our proposed ODC remains within the DC family, retaining DC's one-shot protocol, while constraining alignment to orthogonal transformations, thereby preserving geometric structure and simplifying the analytical alignment process.
 Finally, DP and DC are not mutually exclusive: DP can be layered on top of released representations to strengthen protection under collusion, and DP-enhanced DC has been explicitly explored \cite{DC-DP}.